iridant/register_and_login/README.md

 ## TODO:
-- Outline CRUD operations within Express backend app
+- Add functionality to endpoints

 ## DONE:
 - Create a monorepo with Nx that contains a React app.